spellshape/cli/docs/docs/08-references/02-config.md

 You cannot have both `address` and `mnemonic` defined for a single account.

 Some accounts are used as validator accounts (see `validators` section).
-Validator accounts cannot have an `address` field, because Ignite needs to be able to derive a private key (either from a random mnemonic or from a specific one provided in the `mnemonic` field).
+Validator accounts cannot have an `address` field, because Spellshape needs to be able to derive a private key (either from a random mnemonic or from a specific one provided in the `mnemonic` field).
 Validator accounts should have enough tokens of the staking denomination for self-delegation.